-Advance purchasing is common in several product markets (e.g., concerts, air travel, etc.) but has generally been understudied in the marketing literature.
-Research to date has focused primarily on the analytical modeling of optimal pricing policies.
-Our work complements this literature by focusing on the empirical modeling of advance purchasing and the effects of price on consumer purchasing behavior.
-Since pricing strategies in practice are typically more complex than simply setting a single price point, we consider multiple aspects of price: (1) the existence and use of multiple price tiers (generally based on seat quality), (2) the face value of each ticket, and (3) discounts that result in week-to-week variations in price.
-We show that failure to account for price tiers can lead to exaggerated inferences about the role of price over time.
-To sort out these effects, we develop a tier-specific Weibull timing model to describe sales arrivals for event tickets in the advance selling period, using a proportional hazards framework for the timevarying covariates.
-Additionally, we include a component that captures the role of similar covariates to explain spot market purchasing.
-Our empirical findings reflect substantial differences across tiers.
-Purchasers in the high-priced tier tend to buy earlier in the selling period and are influenced by price discounts/premiums in the spot market.
+This article focuses on the empirical modeling of advance purchasing and the effects of price on purchasing behavior.
+Because pricing strategies are typically more complex than simply setting a single price point, the authors consider multiple aspects of price: (a) use of multiple price tiers, (b) face value of tickets, and (c) discounts resulting in week-to-week variations in price.
+They show that failure to account for price tiers can lead to exaggerated inferences about the role of price over time.
+Findings reflect substantial differences across tiers.
+Purchasers in the high-priced tier tend to buy earlier in the selling period and are influenced by price discounts and premiums in the spot market.
 Purchasers in the low- and mid-priced tiers tend to delay purchasing and are influenced only by face value prices in the spot market.
-Advance purchasers are not influenced by any aspect of price (after accounting for differences across price-tiers), and this holds true across all price tiers for our dataset of 22 family events.
-We discuss the implications of these empirical observations for future modelers.
+The authors discuss the implications of these empirical observations for future researchers and marketing managers.